Travels & Adventures on the Highways of the USA

 This website has the story of that journey – and the others I have completed since.
 Two years later I drove south down the Pacific Coast Highway in California then swung back north to visit the Wine Country of Napa and Sonoma.
+I ended the journey by staying in San Jose and seeing the San Francisco 49ers play at Levi’s Stadium.

 Next year, 2018, I went slightly mad.
 I landed in New York at JFK and just over three weeks later I took off back to the UK from San Francisco airport, having driven Coast To Coast across the United States of America.
 I drove 4,466 miles in 20 days…